hwl111/HelloWorld.github.io/README_en.md

 ### Contribution Guidelines

 Developers who wish to contribute can freely create any form of HelloWorld in any programming language.
 Simply place the file in the corresponding language directory.
-If the language is not yet supported, you can create a new directory.
+If the language is not yet supported, you can create a new directory(It is recommended to create a secondary directory with the folder name consisting of your own nickname plus "HelloWorld" to distinguish it from others' code.).
 File naming is unrestricted, and contributions of additional languages are welcome!